APPLICATION PROCESS TO TAKE THE WRITTEN EXAMINATION

 - Family death — supporting documentation required: death certificate or obituary notice

-Requests for medical and personal emergency withdrawals are handled by International Assessment Institute upon submission of a letter describing the situation.
-Full name, address, and social security number must be included along with the scheduled test date, site number, and supporting documentation indicated above.
+Requests for medical and personal emergency withdrawals are handled by International Assessment Institute.
+Please write a letter to International Assessment Institute describing your situation.
+Be sure to include your full name, address and social security number along with the scheduled test date, site number, and supporting documentation indicated above.

-International Assessment Institute MUST receive written notification within seven business days after the scheduled examination date or all application fees will be forfeited.
-Candidates will, however, be allowed to reschedule for a future examination administration.
+International Assessment Institute MUST receive your written notification within seven (7) business days after the scheduled examination date or you will forfeit ALL application fees.
+You will be allowed to reschedule for a future examination administration.

-Candidates will NOT receive a refund if they decide they no longer wish to take the test.
+Candidates will NOT receive a refund if you decide they no longer wish to take the test.

-Paper/pencil NCCCO written certification examinations are available for administration on demand with at least four weeks' notice.
+NCCCO written certification examinations are available for administration on demand with at least four (4) weeks notice.

-Tests can be administered at any time as long as the application deadlines are adhered to.
+Tests can be administered at any time so long as the application deadlines are adhered to.
 Sample deadlines shown are for a test date of January 29.

-For paper/pencil exams, approximately one week before the scheduled test date, registered and eligible candidates approved to take NCCCO Written Examinations will receive an admission letter by mail.
-The admission letter contains information regarding the test center address, the reporting time, the examination(s) the candidate is registered for, and the materials the candidate needs to bring on the day of the test administration.
-This admission letter should be presented at the Test Site to gain admittance to the examination.
+Approximately one week before the scheduled test date, registered and eligible candidates approved to take the NCCCO Written Examinations will receive an admission letter by mail.
+The admission letter contains information regarding the test center address, the reporting time, the examination(s) the candidate is registered for, and the materials candidates need to bring with them on the day of the administration.
+This admission letter must be presented at the Test Site to gain admittance to the examination(s).

 Identification at the Test Site

-Candidates must bring valid photo identification to the test site on the day of the test administration.
-Candidates will be required to sign the test site roster upon entry to the testing area.
+In addition to an admission letter valid for the specific test date, candidates must bring valid photo identification to the Test Site on the day of the administration.
+Candidates are required to show their ID and sign the Test Site roster upon entry to the testing area.

-NOTE: Candidates without appropriate identification documents will NOT be admitted to take the NCCCO Written Examination(s) and all fees wil be forfeited.
+NOTE: Candidates without appropriate identification documents will NOT be admitted to take the written certification examination(s).